MonsieurMan/ng-refactor/README.md

 Pull requests are welcome too !

 ### Hacking on NG Refactor
+NG refactor is developped in typescript.
-Run the following command in a terminal:
+Run the following command in a terminal to install and launch:
 ```shell
 git clone https://gitlab.com/MonsieurMan/ng-refactor.git
 cd ng-refactor